 Midterms are a place for you to demonstrate what you understand about the learning objectives.
 Work which does not demonstrate an understanding of the appropriate learning objectives is not considered justification.
 Answers without written justification do not demonstrate understanding of the corresponding learning objectives and will receive no credit.
-Calculators/phones/tablets/iPads/other devices are not allowed on exams and tests.
+Exams are closed book and closed note.
+Calculators/phones/tablets/iPads/other devices and scrap paper are not allowed on exams and tests.